“ Clients value the global perspective that we bring to helping them tackle their sensitive contentious matters and high-stakes disputes.

 Tim represents companies and individuals in, among other matters:

-Tim also is a member of the firm’s global anti-corruption and compliance team.
+Tim also is a member of both the firm’s FCPA + Global Anti-Corruption and Global Ethics + Compliance teams.
 He conducts internal investigations throughout Asia of potential violations of anti-corruption laws, leads pre-acquisition anti-corruption-related due diligence and post-closing remediation, and regularly provides advice, counseling, and training to clients about FCPA and anti-corruption related issues.

 Tim has deep experience representing companies and individuals in high-stakes contentious matters involving U.S. and Hong Kong law.
 Before relocating to Hong Kong in 2011, he spent 10 years practicing in New York and California, handling fraud, misrepresentation, breach of contract, securities litigation, investment disputes, commercial arbitration, and enforcement-related matters, from inception through trial.
 His practice continues to have a strong U.S. nexus, and he regularly advises clients facing disputes and enforcement actions originating in the U.S. and involving U.S. law.